updee/updee/README.md

 # Hi there, I'm Abdiip! 👋

 ## About Me
-I'm Devoted to the Art of Programming and I can create beautiful things by code.
 I'm Head-Over-Heels for the Art of Programming, and I sprinkle digital glitter to create beautiful things by code!
-Nvrmind bcs I'm a Google Search Maestro in the world of coding.
+(Nvrmind bcs I'm a Google Search Maestro in the world of coding)
 ## Skills

 - **Languages:** JavaScript, Python, Java